MischaU8/yumyum/modelling/create-a-chess-bishop_JDjEw5ryCqc.md

 Uploaded: 2023-05-05

-yum yum Floyd here with a quick look at creating a chess Bishop piece and plasticity start by using the spline or control Point curve tool to create a profile curve in the shape of the chess piece then use the revolve tool to sweep
+yum yum Floyd here with a quick look at creating a chess Bishop piece in Plasticity start by using the spline or control Point curve tool to create a profile curve in the shape of the chess piece then use the revolve tool to sweep